prakashkrish-DataGeek/IntegratedDatacentres/README.md

 **[→ Interactive Infrastructure Intelligence Dashboard](https://prakashkrish-datageek.github.io/IntegratedDatacentres/)**

-Analysing **14.9 GW of proposed AI data centre capacity** across 11 clusters in the US, China, and India — six constraint dimensions, one defensible risk matrix.
+Deep dive into the data centre impacts in Bengaluru and Chennai corridor for Power, Water and Scope 2 commitments.
 ---

 ## Overview